-In the moment, we determine what the monthly payment will be and make the determination that we can afford the monthly payment.
+Before we make a purchase.
+We consider what the monthly payment will be and make the determination that we can afford the payment.
 In our mind that makes it acceptable – so we charge it.

-The reality is that if we really thought about the purchase and what it is really going to cost us in interest charges, versus whether we can afford the monthly payment, we would probably think twice about making that charge.
+The reality is that if we really thought about the purchase.
+And what it’s going to cost us in interest charges, versus whether we can afford the monthly payment, we would probably think twice about charging it.

 The other perspective on this little white lie is that we never think about the other purchases we may make during the month.
 The other purchases where we say, “I can afford the monthly payment.”

 Individually we may be able to afford the payment, but by the time we reach the end of the month all those individual “I can afford the monthly payment” add up to one big payment.